JacobCounts/employeeTracker/README.md

 ## Description:
-Allows user to view and add existing employees
+Allows user to view and add existing employees and there assoicated departments.

 ## Table of Contents: